Connect to Amazon Web Services (AWS) to:

-Kinesis Firehose destination: Use the Datadog destination in your Kinesis Firehose delivery stream to forward logs to Datadog.
+- Kinesis Firehose destination: Use the Datadog destination in your Kinesis Firehose delivery stream to forward logs to Datadog.
 It is recommended to use this approach when sending logs from CloudWatch in a very high volume.

 There are two ways to send AWS metrics to Datadog:

-Metric polling: API polling comes out of the box with the AWS integration.
+- Metric polling: API polling comes out of the box with the AWS integration.
 A metric-by-metric crawl of the CloudWatch API pulls data and sends it to Datadog.
 New metrics are pulled every ten minutes, on average.

-Metric streams with Kinesis Firehose: You can use Amazon CloudWatch Metric Streams and Amazon Kinesis Data Firehose to see your metrics.
+- Metric streams with Kinesis Firehose: You can use Amazon CloudWatch Metric Streams and Amazon Kinesis Data Firehose to see your metrics.
 Note: This method has a two to three minute latency, and requires a separate setup.

 Some Datadog products leverage information about how your AWS resources (such as S3 Buckets, RDS snapshots, and CloudFront distributions) are configured.
-Datadog collects this information by making read only API calls into your AWS account.
+Datadog collects this information by making read-only API calls into your AWS account.

 Cloud Security Posture Management